 Private health insurance refers to health insurance plans marketed by the private health insurance industry, as opposed to government-run insurance programs.
 Private health insurance currently dominates the U.S. health care landscape, covering more than half of the US population.

-As of 2014, more than three-quarters of the country’s Medicaid enrollees were covered under private Medicaid managed care plans, and 31 percent of Medicare beneficiaries were enrolled in private Medicare Advantage plans in 2016.
+As of 2017, more than two-thirds of the country’s Medicaid enrollees were covered under private Medicaid managed care plans, and 34 percent of Medicare beneficiaries were enrolled in private Medicare Advantage plans in 2019.
 However, the funding for these plans still comes from the government (federal for Medicare Advantage, and a combination of state and federal funding for Medicaid managed care).

 Read our overview of private health insurance.